Raene/fxql-backend/README.md

 - Running the app

 ## Environment variables needed

 - MONGO_URI
 - MIN_VALUE //minimum value required for a currency pair sell or buy. this was said to be 0 in the Assessement question, since BUY or SELL can not be lesser than 0
 - MAX_FXQL //maximum limit for currency pairs  per request this was said to be 1000 in the Assessement but you can increase it buy setting the env

-Please note: All envs must be set if not the EnvValidator will throw an error on app startup
+Please note: All envs must be set if not the

 ## Local Development requirements

 - Node.js (v14 or later)
 - NPM (v6 or later)
 - Docker (optional, for running the database in a container)